Advertiser Disclosure

 • $0

-• 3x points on dining, 2x points on travel, and 1x points on rent payments with no fees (on up to $100,000 in rent payments every year) and non-bonus purchases
+• 3x points on dining, 2x points on travel, and 1x points on rent payments with no transaction fees (on up to $100,000 in rent payments every year) and other eligible purchases.
+Use the card 5 times each statement period to earn points (See Rewards & Benefits).

-• 1:1 transfer partners, including American Airlines AAdvantage, Turkish Miles&Smiles, and more
+• 1:1 transfer partners, including Alaska Airlines, Turkish Miles&Smiles, and more

-If you’ve made it this far, you may wonder: What about the Capital One Venture X Rewards Credit Card?
+If you’ve made it this far, you may wonder: What about the Capital One Venture X Rewards Credit CardInformation collected independently.
+Not reviewed by Capital One.?
 In a new league above the Capital One Venture card, the Capital One Venture X card offers unlimited access to Capital One Lounges and the Partner Lounge Network, a $300 annual travel credit through Capital One Travel, and more.

 This card makes a lot more sense for frequent travelers, even with its $395 annual fee (rates & fees).
 However, I’m laser-focused on my Chase and Amex point strategies at the moment.